ashkren/RAG-paper-analysis/README.md

 ## RAG Variants
 ### 1. RAG-Sequence
 - The model retrieves a set of relevant documents and uses **that set of documents to generate the entire output sequence**.
-- The same retrieved context is assumed throughout generation, and the model **marginalizes over the top-K retrieved documents** to account for uncertainty in retrieval.

 **How it works:**
-1. **Retrieve Documents:** Encode the query and retrieve the top-K most relevant documents from the document index.
+1. The model retrieves the top-K documents relevant to the query.
-2. **Generate K Complete Sequences:** For each of the K retrieved documents:
-   - Treat the document as a latent variable z
-   - Use that single document as context to generate a complete answer sequence
-   - Calculate the probability of generating that entire sequence given the document: $p(y|x,z)$
+2. Each retrieved document is treated as a latent variable $z$.
+The model then generates a full output sequence conditioned on that document and calculates the probability of producing that sequence $p(y∣x,z)$ given the input query and document.
-3. **Marginalize Over Documents:** Weight each complete sequence by its document's retrieval probability $p(z|x)$, then sum these weighted probabilities across all K documents to get the final sequence probability $p(y|x)$.
+3. After generating K complete sequences, the model marginalizes over the documents by weighting each sequence according to the document’s retrieval probability $p(z | x)$ and summing these weighted probabilities to get the final probability of the complete output sequence $p(y | x)$.

 **Mathematically:**